bfcamara/bfcamara.com/content/posts/2022/2022-09-15-Aws-Lambda-WebHttpApi.md

     ![AWS CloudWatch Logs](./aws-lambda-concurrent-logs.png)

-    The first request was served by a new execution environment, so we had a cold start.
+    The intial request (browser) was served by a new execution environment, so we had a cold start.
 A cold start is easy to identify in the logs by searching for a `Init Duration` in the `REPORT` log.

-    Next, when we launched 10 concurrent requests, the first request comming in, reuses the execution environment that was created for the first request completed in in browser (the instance was kept warm). **For the remaining 9 requests the AWS Lambda service has created new 9 execution environments, hence 9 cold starts**.
+    Next, when we launched 10 concurrent requests, the first request comming in reuses the execution environment that was created for the initial request completed in the browser (the instance was kept warm). **For the remaining 9 requests the AWS Lambda service has created new 9 execution environments, hence 9 cold starts**.